ligato/docs/docs/tutorials/08_grpc-tutorial.md

 }
 ```

+---

-We now have two plugins: the GRPC plugin and the top-level application plugin.
-The GRPC plugin is used by the top-level plugin as a direct dependency.
+You now have two plugins: the gRPC plugin and the top-level application plugin.
+The top-level plugin uses the gRPC plugin as a direct dependency.
 By VPP agent convention, a top-level plugin should be created using other plugins as external dependencies.

-Those plugins can be anything: connectors, VPP-configuration plugins, KV data stores, etc. This approach allows us to use just the top-level plugin in the application with cn-infra plugin lookup mechanisms handling the rest.
+Those plugins can be anything: connectors, VPP-configuration plugins, KV data stores.
+With this approach, all you need is the App top-level plugin and plugin lookup mechanisms handles the rest.

+---

-**3. Finish the App** by adding this code to the `main.go` file.
-The `New()` method creates an instance of the App (top-level) plugin.
-The `AllPlugins()` automatically locates and loads our GRPC plugins as an App dependency.
+Finish the App by adding the following code to the `main.go` file.
+The `New()` method creates an instance of the App top-level plugin.
+The `AllPlugins()` automatically locates and loads our gRPC plugins as an App dependency:

-For more information about the plugin lifecycle management, see the [plugin lookup discussion in the developer guide](../developer-guide/plugin-lookup.md).
 ```go
 package main